 - Care to Comment?

 In the first weeks of 1983, Alberta’s capital was in the middle of a prolonged cold snap.
-Around 11 a.m. on January 20TH, it was bone-chilling cold [as in you could see your breath cold] when young Tania Murrell walked out of Grovenor Elementary School at 10345-144 Street, in Edmonton’s West end.
+Around 11 a.m. on January 20th, it was bone-chilling cold [as in see your-breath-cold] when young Tania Murrell walked out of Grovenor Elementary School at 10345-144 Street, in Edmonton’s West end.